NetApp/trident/README.md

 7. Make sure the `tridentctl` CLI tool, which is included in the installer bundle, is accessible through the `$PATH` environment variable.

-8. Register the backend from step 5 with Trident once Trident is running.
-Run
+8. Register the backend from step 5 with Trident once Trident is running:

     ```bash
 	$ tridentctl create backend -f setup/backend.json